 - Community: Midjourney has a thriving community, and it can be a lot of fun to browse other people's creations and try the same prompts yourself.

-- Cost: Midjourney is the only major AI art platform to have an unlimited pricing tier.
-And it's only $30 a month.
+- Cost: Midjourney essentially lets you generate unlimited images with its upper pricing tiers.
+And it's only $30 a month or more.
 An unlimited pricing tier is essential, because you will find yourself running these problems over and over again to get exactly what you want.